-Prior to founding the firm, Mr. Amaro gained a wide breadth and invaluable work experience working at some of the largest national and state based law firms in Wisconsin and Texas.
+Prior to founding the firm, James Amaro gained a wide breadth and invaluable work experience working at some of the largest national and state-based law firms in Wisconsin and Texas.
 In his career, Mr. Amaro has written federal opinions for a federal judge and worked for many large defense law firms.

 In law school, Mr. Amaro served as a managing editor of the Wisconsin International Law Journal and his article was one of few selected for publication in that journal.
 His experiences have given him the perspective to manage his firm’s cases efficiently and effectively.

-In the beginning of his legal career, Mr. Amaro was an aggressive defense attorney with a Houston insurance defense firm where he learned how the “insurance racket” works.
-As a defense attorney, Mr. Amaro practiced in the areas of insurance coverage and defended clients in the areas of construction law, real estate law, toxic torts, products liability, commercial litigation and arbitration, personal injury and wrongful death.
+In the beginning of his legal career, James Amaro was an aggressive defense attorney with a Houston insurance defense firm where he learned how the “insurance racket” works.
+As a defense attorney, Mr. Amaro practiced in the areas of insurance coverage and defended clients in the areas of construction law, real estate law, toxic torts, product liability, commercial litigation and arbitration, personal injury, and wrongful death.

 Mr. Amaro comes from a large family from Sugar Land, Texas.
 His paternal grandmother came from a Sioux Indian reservation in North Dakota after meeting his grandfather who served in the Air Force in WWII with his brothers.
 Other parts of his family sought refuge from the violent Mexican Revolution which occurred in the early 1900s.
 They all settled in Sugar Land eventually and many of his family members worked hard and tirelessly at the Imperial Sugar Refinery for decades to support their families while living in housing subsidized by the refinery.